iachievedit/ansible-helloworld/README.md

 where X is the part number (e.g., `part2`, `part3`).

 The `master` branch (should) contain everything in the series thus far.

+The encrypted files included in the repository should be deleted and replaced with your own.
+These include `key.pem` and all of the `vault` files.

 ## Providing Feedback